uhasker/large-language-models/_sources/README.md

 ## What is this?

-This is the repository for the book "The Python Minibook", a book about Python aimed primarily at beginners.
+This is the repository for the book "Large Language Models", a book about Python aimed primarily at beginners.

 You can find the book itself [here](https://uhasker.github.io/large-language-models).